2212996/BookShelves/barcode/readme.md

 - `camera.py`: Read ISBN number from web camera.
 - `google-books.py`: Use Google Books API to acquire book information from ISBN.
 - `notion.py`: Use Notion API to create object in database.

+## Directories
+- `img`: Sample images of barcode.
+- `out`: Images showing the result of barcode detection.